t-p-white/commit-spotlight/README.md

 - **Highlight changed/deleted lines** — select one or more commits in the Git Log and highlight the lines they added, changed, or deleted, directly in any open editor.
-- **Deleted lines get a marker, not a guess** — since there's no surviving line to tint, deletions show as a colored divider with an inline "N lines deleted" label; hover it (or the right-hand gutter mark) to see the actual removed text.
+- **Deleted lines get a marker, not a guess** — since there's no surviving line to tint, deletions show as a coloured divider with an inline "N lines deleted" label; hover it (or the right-hand gutter mark) to see the actual removed text.
 - **Modified lines show what they used to say** — a "was N line(s)" pill appears at the end of the first line of each modified block; hover it (or the right-hand gutter mark on any line in the block) to see the text it replaced.
-- **Rounded highlight blocks** — a contiguous run of changed lines renders as a single rounded-corner background block instead of a stack of sharp-edged rows.
-- **8 colors, your choice** — picked per highlight run.
-Re-pick a color for an already-highlighted commit and it updates immediately, without re-running anything.
+- **8 colours, your choice** — picked per highlight run.
+Re-pick a colour for an already-highlighted commit and it updates immediately, without re-running anything.
-- **Adjustable opacity** — one global opacity setting applies to every color, so highlights blend with the editor background instead of reading as a flat, fully-opaque fill.
+- **Adjustable opacity** — one global opacity setting applies to every colour, so highlights blend with the editor background instead of reading as a flat, fully-opaque fill.
 - **Choose which commit wins on overlapping lines** — when two highlighted commits touch the same line, "Prioritize Newest Commit on Overlapping Lines" decides whether the chronologically